replicatedhq/replicated-docs/docs/enterprise/snapshots-velero-cli-installing.md

 1. Do one of the following:

     - (Kubernetes installer cluster) Run an SSH command to access and authenticate to your cluster node.
-    - (Existing cluster) Access the environment that you manage the cluster from, which can be a local machine that has kubectl installed.
+    - (Existing cluster) Open a terminal in the environment that you manage the cluster from, which can be a local machine that has kubectl installed.

 1. Check for the latest release of the Velero CLI for **Linux AMD 64** in the Velero GitHub repo at https://github.com/vmware-tanzu/velero/releases.
 Although earlier versions of Velero are supported, Replicated recommends using the latest Velero version.